dynamsoft-docs/capture-vision-docs/parameters/file/capture-vision-template.md

 At runtime, reference regions that do not meet the filtering conditions will be discarded and will not be passed as inputs to subsequent `TargetROIDef` for further processing.

-For more details about filtering reference objects, please refer to this link
+For more details about filtering reference objects, please refer to [`ReferenceObjectFilter`]({{site.parameter}}reference/target-roi-def/location.html#referenceobjectfilter)

 ## Core Design of SemanticProcessing Object

-The `SemanticProcessing` object is used to specify one or more tasks to analyze and extract information from image ROI processing results.
+The [`SemanticProcessing`](./semantic-processing/index.md) object is used to specify one or more tasks to analyze and extract information from image ROI processing results.
 The whole workflow typically involves following concepts.

 ## Prerequisites